Visit Modern Campus

 Small Starts Bring Large Wins

-To fully harness the benefits of the lessons learned through our continuing education division, we must share our wins with the university, creating what we call One Berkeley.
-Wherever we can assist our partners inside the university with insights, experiences and even our failures, we provide critical time-saving information and data, opportunities to try new revenue streams through certificate programs, noncredit offerings and other outside-the-box products, enhancing the value of both our continuing education and degree programs.
+We can assist our partners inside the university with insights, experiences, even our failures.
+This provides critical timesaving information, data and the opportunities to try new revenue streams through certificate programs, non-credit offerings and other “outside the box” products.
+Information exchange enhances the quality of both our continuing education and degree programs.

-Direct access to the workforce gives us a unique ability to take the pulse of how work gets done, surveying our students frequently.
-By collaborating with industry leaders, we can ensure our continuing education programs and university classes align with workforce needs, providing our students with the skills and knowledge they need to succeed in their careers.
+Direct access to the workforce gives us the unique ability to take a pulse on how work gets done.
+Today, according to LinkedIn's 2024 Workplace Learning report, 90% of organizations are concerned about employee retention, and providing learning opportunities is their #1 retention strategy.
+By collaborating with industry leaders, we can ensure that our continuing education programs and university classes are aligned with the current needs of the workforce.
+We are able to provide our students with the skills and knowledge they need to succeed in their careers.

 Finally, we have learned a lot about successful marketing and outreach efforts to maximize the impact of our continuing education programs.
-Placing small bets on multiple outreach tools such as Instagram Reels, Tik Tok and YouTube Shorts quickly allows us to learn more about our applicant pool and students.
-We have applied these learnings to our study abroad and summer sessions programs, increasing our numbers.
-By telling our students’ stories and highlighting our programs’ success where our applicants and students are, we can attract more participants and strengthen our position as leaders in lifelong learning.
+Placing small bets on multiple outreach tools such as Instagram Reels, Tik Tok, and YouTube Shorts quickly allows us to learn more about our applicant pool and students.
+We have applied these learnings to our Study Abroad and Summer Sessions programs, increasing our numbers.
+By telling the stories of our students and highlighting the success of our programs where our applicants and students are, we can attract more participants and strengthen our position as leaders in lifelong learning.

-By embracing the strategies outlined above, we can ensure our continuing education programs not only contribute to our financial stability but also drive our institution forward, keeping us at the cutting edge of education in today’s rapidly evolving world as we strive to fulfill our mission of providing high-quality, accessible and relevant education to all.
+By embracing the strategies outlined above, we ensure that our continuing education programs not only contribute to our financial stability but drive our institution forward.
+By keeping us at the cutting edge of today’s rapidly evolving world, we fulfill our mission to provide high-quality, accessible, and relevant education to all.